 That wasnt that hard was it? 😉

 Installation and setup works best using *SECOFR authority, because the @SETUP command creates an environment library (PROJEXENV), authority lists and change object ownership to a default setting of QPGMR.
-If you dont have *SECOFR right then use something with QPGMR with authority to Create and Restore libraries and other items such as Output queues, job descriptions and the IBM Job scheduler.
+If you don’t have *SECOFR right then use something with QPGMR with authority to Create and Restore libraries and other items such as output queues, job descriptions and the IBM Job scheduler.

-Dont worry, if the setup routine fails with an authority problem – just run it again.
+If the setup routine fails with an authority problem – just run it again.
 It has been designed so that it can be repeated without any problems.